 Due to platform’s technical peculiarities, migration of currency to Shopify is not possible while currency migration from Shopify is supported by the service.

 To have the currency exported from your Shopify store - it is necessary to set the corresponding currencies on your Target store (e.g. products in the store currency, and orders - in the customer currency) and launch the database migration.
 As a result, you'll have the products transferred in the store currency while orders - in the customer currency.

 Will Cart2Cart create redirects to my new products and categories after migration from or to Shopify?

 Yes, Cart2Cart creates redirects during migrations to and from Shopify.
-To make that possible, however, you'll have to choose the "Create the 301 redirects on your target store after migration" option on Migration Wizard.
+To make that possible, choose "Create 301 redirects on your target store after migration" option in the Migration Wizard.